 Currently, two parent protocols (HPTN 083 and HPTN 084) are being conducted globally.
 HPTN 083 is a study being done to evaluate the efficacy of CAB LA for PrEP in HIV-uninfected MSM and TGW, ages 18 and older, and is enrolling approximately 4,500 MSM and TGW in the Americas, Asia and South Africa.
-HPTN 084 is a study being done to evaluate the safety and efficacy of CAB LA, compared
+HPTN 084 is a study being done to evaluate the safety and efficacy of CAB LA, compared to daily oral Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®), for PrEP in approximately 3,200 HIV-uninfected women ages 18 to 45 years old in sub-Saharan Africa who are at risk for acquiring HIV.
+See Section 1.7.3 for results from the HPTN 083 study.

 Historically, medical treatments applied to children were often based upon testing done only in adults, rendering evidence-based treatments less available to children due to their exclusion from studies.
 Since 1996, one goal of the National Institutes of Health as well as the US FDA has been to increase the participation of children in research so that adequate data can be developed to support treatment (and prevention) modalities for disorders and conditions that affect adults as well as children.
-In order for adolescents to access safe and effective new biomedical HIV prevention products at the same time that these products are approved and marketed for adults, the scientific development and testing of these products for adolescents must proceed concurrently.26 Similarly, adolescents are often excluded from prevention intervention trials due to concerns from regulatory or ethics boards as well as investigator concerns around the complexity of recruitment/retention and/or fear that adolescent difficulties will adversely impact the primary outcomes of the trial.^{27,28} This exclusion from large Phase 3 trials as well as hesitancy to launch youth-focused bridging trials only exacerbates the gaps in HIV prevention intervention access, which continues to fuel the HIV epidemic among vulnerable young people.
+In order for adolescents to access safe and effective new biomedical HIV prevention products at the same time that these products are approved and marketed for adults, the scientific development and testing of these products for adolescents must proceed concurrently.26 Similarly, adolescents are often excluded from prevention intervention trials due to concerns from regulatory or ethics boards as well as investigator concerns around the complexity of recruitment/retention and/or fear that adolescent difficulties will adversely impact the primary outcomes of the trial.^{27,28} This exclusion from large Phase 3 trials as well as hesitancy to launch youth-focused bridging trials only exacerbates the gaps in HIV prevention intervention availability and access, which continues to fuel the HIV epidemic among vulnerable young people.